Creditcoin (CTC) Trading 51.4% Higher Over Last Week

-Creditcoin (CURRENCY:CTC) traded down 6.8% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on August 28th.
-In the last seven days, Creditcoin has traded up 51.4% against the US dollar.
-One Creditcoin coin can currently be purchased for about $4.63 or 0.00009488 BTC on major exchanges.
-Creditcoin has a market cap of $2.61 billion and approximately $9.01 million worth of Creditcoin was traded on exchanges in the last day.
+Creditcoin (CURRENCY:CTC) traded down 6.8% against the dollar during the 1 day period ending at 18:00 PM Eastern on August 29th.
+One Creditcoin coin can currently be purchased for approximately $4.63 or 0.00009488 BTC on exchanges.
+Creditcoin has a market capitalization of $2.61 billion and approximately $9.01 million worth of Creditcoin was traded on exchanges in the last day.
+In the last week, Creditcoin has traded 51.4% higher against the dollar.

 - Function X (FX) traded 1.2% lower against the dollar and now trades at $0.46 or 0.00000936 BTC.